schiped/North-Sea-Energy-Hub-Optimisation/README.md

 # North-Sea-Energy-Hub-Optimisation
 North Sea - Energy Hub Optimisation (Hydrogen, Wind and Folating Solar)

-This code was created for a research paper (DOI: ). it is an optimisaition of an offshore energy hub based on a6 decision variables subject to a limited area to maximise the NPV.
+This code was created for a research paper (DOI: ).
+The aim of the research was to study renewable-based energy hubs in the North Sea region and the creation of an optimisation framework that could serve to simulate early studies and obtain first layouts based on costs, electricity and hydrogen prices subject to a limited area.
+This was done by defining a hub layout based on offshore wind farms, floating solar farms, hydrogen production, batteries and hydrogen storage.
+For this, a MILP optimisation model was designed to study the energy hub with six decision variables with an objective function that maximises the NPV.
+To run simulations in the optimisation model, a scenario was defined based on literature representing future hub developments and their roles in the North Sea, selecting a distance to shore and a representative area within a hub.

 - MILP Model.
 - Decision Variables: